Melbourne: Top 10 Things to Do

 Sandridge Bridge

-3- Royal Botanic Gardens
+No 3- Wander round the Royal Botanic Garden

+The Royal Botanic Garden consists of a series of themed gardens which circle a hill and some lakes.
+There is 5 km trail around the edge of the gardens.
 The Gardens themselves are free to enter and are beautiful.
 We wandered around for a while admiring the different gardens.

 Royal Botanic Gardens lake